 Tony still wasn’t paying attention.
-He was too busy watching as the producer’s mug (printed with ‘I’M THE EFFING BOSS’ in fluorescent letters) began to wobble on the flagstones.
-Slowly, it tipped onto its edge, hung motionlessly in the air for a full three seconds, and then fell onto its side, spilling coffee onto the producer’s white canvas shoe.
+He was too busy watching in fascination as the producer’s mug (printed with ‘I’M THE EFFING BOSS’ in fluorescent yellow letters) began to wobble on the flagstones.
+Slowly, it tipped onto its edge, hung motionlessly in the air for at least three seconds, and then fell onto its side, spilling coffee onto the producer’s white canvas shoe.

 “Tony?
 Tony!”
 The producer waved a hand in front of Tony’s face, laughing when he didn’t respond.
 Nobody laughed with him; the cameraman looked awkwardly at the ground and Dave continued to fidget with the hem of his shirt.